KangaRoo1372/webliero/converter/readme.md

 - set only "medium sprites" (110-239) as startFrame for wObjects and nObjects;
 - do not add any WebLiero Extended properties;
 - remove all dummy (unused) wObjects from the JSON file;
-- keep weapons and wObjects in in ascending order in the arrays.
+- keep weapons and wObjects in ascending order in the arrays.

 ## *4. CREDITS*